cocos/cocos-docs/en/editor/extension/first-panel.md

 # First Panel

 The [First Extension](./first.md) documentation describes how to create one of the simplest extensions.
-Next we will continue in this document to learn how to create and communicate with a panel.
+Next, this document will help to learn how to create and communicate with a panel.

 ## Define the panel inside the description file package.json